ysaakpr/panka/MULTI_TENANT_QUICKSTART.md

 A: No. Credentials are tenant-specific and validated against bcrypt hashes.
 State is stored in separate S3 prefixes.

 **Q: What if I lose tenant credentials?**
-A: Admin can rotate: `deployer tenant rotate <tenant-id>`.
+A: Admin can rotate: `panka tenant rotate <tenant-id>`.
 Generates new credentials.

 **Q: Can I have multiple admins?**
 A: Yes.
 Admin password is shared (stored in AWS Secrets Manager).
 All admins use same password.